jnthn/6model/README.txt

 migrated elsewhere when the time is right (for example, it may be decided that all NQP implementations should live in the nqp-rx repository).
-For now, though, development of the .Net and JVM implemenations of NQP and the Perl 6 object model remains in here.
+For now, though, development of the .Net and JVM implementations of NQP and the Perl 6 object model remains in here.

 Note that things in here may change very rapidly - if you rely on anything in this repo for anything then you're nuts. :-)